Menu

 ALUMNI and STUDENT SPOTLIGHT

-Cornell NorCal is excited to present a NEW and SPECIAL edition featuring the unique accomplishments and journeys of our local alumni and students.
-We will introduce you to interesting alumni who are making significant impacts in their fields and inspirational stories of current students who are experiencing Cornell to its fullest and striving towards achieving their goals.
+Cornell NorCal is excited to feature the unique accomplishments and journeys of our local alumni and students.
+We will introduce you to interesting alumni who are making significant impacts in their fields and inspirational stories of current students who are experiencing Cornell to its fullest and striving towards achieving their goal.

-Would you like to recommend someone to be spotlighted?
+Would you like to recommend a Bay Area Cornellian (yourself included) to be spotlighted?

 Email: zw433@cornell.edu